ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-8}
 {: support}

-No, you cannot increase the capacity of a volume.
+You can't increase the capacity of a volume (GBs) after provisioning.
 Estimate sufficient capacity for projected growth before you provision a block storage volume.

 ## What rules apply to volume names and can I rename a volume later on?
 {: faq}